Eggorke/BRPBidHelper/readme.md

-# BRPBT
+# BRPBidHelper

-This addon displays a pop-up frame showing items and bids when a single uncommon+ item is linked in Raid Warning.
-Bids are automatically sorted by type to streamline the master looter's workflow.
+This addon helps you to make a bids.